jaumlrc/ProphET/README.md

 (listed in [config.dir/Prophages_names_sem_Claviviridae_Guttaviridae-TxID](config.dir/Prophages_names_sem_Claviviridae_Guttaviridae-TxID) ).

-Some warnings will be issue during the setup of ProphETDB.
+Some warnings will be issued during the setup of ProphET DB.
 See some examples below:
 ```
 Warning: bad /anticodon value '(pos:complement(13054..13056),aa:Met,seq:cat)'
 Warning: NC_022920: Bad value '(pos:complement(13054..13056),aa:Met,seq:cat)' for tag '/anticodon'
 ```
 Those warnings refer to unexpected format for coordinates of tRNA features and won't affect the execution.

 **If the script fails and reports missing Perl modules/libraries, please folow the instrucions on file  [README_INSTALLING_PERL_MODULES.md](README_INSTALLING_PERL_MODULES.md) on how to install those.**